Maestro-111/movies-search-system/README.md

 ## Docker Set up

-It's convinient to use docker to  get all packages/dependencies set up together.
+It's convenient to use docker to  get all packages/dependencies set up together.

 1) Create a docker compose: